[LOADING TOOLS...]

 Gas pressure depends on material type, thickness, and gas type.
 For nitrogen cutting stainless steel and aluminum, typical pressures are 12-20 bar.
 For oxygen cutting carbon steel, pressures are much lower (0.3-2 bar) due to the exothermic reaction.
 For compressed air cutting mild steel, pressures range from 8-12 bar.
 Start with manufacturer recommendations for your material and thickness, then adjust based on cut quality.
 Higher pressure increases flow rate and consumption, so use the lowest pressure that maintains acceptable cut quality to minimize costs.

-Important: Flow rate calculations are approximations based on nozzle diameter and pressure using a simplified formula.
+Important: Flow rate calculations are approximations based on nozzle diameter, gauge pressure, and gas-specific correction factors.
 Actual consumption varies by ±15-25% due to nozzle design differences, gas temperature, line pressure losses, and cutting duty cycle.
 Gas prices shown are typical industrial rates and vary by region, supplier, and contract terms.
 For precise measurements, install a flow meter on your gas supply line.
 For cost estimation, add 10-20% margin to calculated values to account for pierce delays, rapid travel gas usage, and system leaks.